MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/set-up-your-games-in-game-economy.md

 # Chapter 2 - Setting up your Game's in-game Economy

-This is chapter 2 of our tutorial [Getting Started with PlayFab](getting-started-with-playfab.md) that contains the following chapters:
+This is **Chapter 2** of our tutorial [Getting Started with PlayFab](getting-started-with-playfab.md) that contains the following Chapters:

 - [Chapter 1 - Getting started with Players and Tournaments](get-started-with-players-and-tournaments.md).